vitamin d hair loss

 Connection of Vitamin D With Hair Loss

 Inadequate levels of vitamin D in the body may not be the sole cause of hair loss.
 However, it still plays an important role in developing Alopecia Areata and pattern baldness.
-Let's look at the link between vitamin D and hair health:
+Let's look at the link between vitamin D deficiency and hair loss:

 Vitamin D Receptors and Hair Growth